Alex-G-Strong/Earthsys144/Labs/Week_07/Geocoding_with_Locator.md

 An **API** (**Application Programming Interface**) is, essentially, a set of instructions that allows computer programs to pass data back and forth.
 In the following exercise, we will be using a REST API, hosted by Stanford Libraries, at https://locator.stanford.edu.

 Web APIs allow you to submit a URL just like when you type a URL into your browser address bar.
-The important difference is that the URL we are submitting has a bit of data (an add`ress or `coordinate pair`) that we want to know something about.
+The important difference is that the URL we are submitting has a bit of data (an address or `coordinate pair`) that we want to know something about.
 Rather than giving us back an `HTML` file that instructs our browser to retrieve images, text and other objects and arrange them into a webpage, the Web API we will use gives us back information about the `address` data we submit.

 ## Connecting to locator.stanford.edu Services